cityofaustin/accd-ops.palmereventscenter.com/collections/_signage_and_decorations/marquee.md

 ---
 title: Marquee
-order: 3
+order: 6
 ---

-Palmer Events Center manages the messages displayed on the marquee, the date the message will appear, as well as, the facility’s information line.
-Clients are required to submit event information for approval and display.
-The marquee is not available for advertising purposes.
+The PEC manages the messages displayed on the marquee, the date the message will appear, as well as PEC information line.
+The Client is required to submit event information for approval and display.
+The marquee is not available for purposes of advertising.